Budget and Finances

 There are transfers to other external organizations, Kenora Handi‐Transit, Kenora Public Library, and The Muse (Lake of the Woods Museum and Douglas Family Arts Centre).
 The budget allocations are at the discretion of the City of Kenora.

-View the Net Program Cost and External Organizations on page 12 of the 2024 Adopted Budget report.
+View the Net Program Cost and External Organizations on page 11 of the 2025 Adopted Budget.

 Previous budgets